SiloCityLabs/blog/content/post/2019/2019-06-06-what-can-golang-do.md

 Even multi-threading has its limits.
 With that said, we fall to software to fix these issues.
 We must increase efficiency and performance of our software.

-You're probably thinking &#8220;well python is the ultimate language for AI.&#8221; Sure it has many existing libraries, but it’s also old and slower.
+You're probably thinking "well python is the ultimate language for AI."
+Sure it has many existing libraries, but it’s also old and slower.
 On some benchmarks even 40x slower.

 ## Go runs direct

 No crazy configuration is needed.
 Compile it for Linux and download any minimal Linux and let it do its thing.
 You don't need any added software on the server it will run on.
 It'll run identical on nearly any hardware.
 Yes, it even compiles for that Windows server your boss says you need for “compliance's.”

-Starting a compiled Go application is as simple as a file transfer and &#8220;./myprogram&#8221;
+Starting a compiled Go application is as simple as a file transfer and "./myprogram"

 Go has the benefit of having its own compiler for each architecture.
 It is not bogged down by a VM like java or a processor like Python or PHP.
 It is like C/C++ with ease of learning.